Crowdfunding a start-up: The benefits and drawbacks

 - A high valuation is not always the good news it seems.
 An overblown valuation may mean holding onto more equity in the short term, but the next round is likely to be more realistic and might result in a less-than-sparkling increase (or even at a down round).
 This lack of momentum can make it harder to raise and further challenge the valuation.
-(See more on this in my September 2017 blog: Hanging on to your equity – at the right time.)

 4. Crowdfunding platforms carry out the administration

 Crowdfunding platforms (and fund managers) take on the heavy lifting of administrating investors – from taking care of all the paperwork at the initial investment through to administrating rights issues for later rounds for equity held in one nominee account.